 It doesn't help that the statewide fraud plague infects Orlando as well, driving rates in some ZIP codes well above those of neighboring areas.
 The same driver would pay hundreds less in Deltona, for example, than in Ocoee.
 (See how Orlando compares with other Florida cities by clicking around the map below.)

-Look to our Florida car insurance for what you need to know about insuring a car in the Sunshine State.
+Look to our Florida car insurance page for what you need to know about insuring a car in the Sunshine State.

 Two words: Love bugs.
 Twice a year, this black-winged fly takes to the air in masses so thick they can look like smoke.
 They live only days, mating and remaining paired as they drift across the roadways, painting the windshields and grilles of cars with a sticky black residue that can damage paint if left unattended.
 Leather gear and goggles are a must for motorcyclists.